 Some studies suggest that reducing sugar in the diet may help prevent yeast infections.
-Other foods that some practitioners believe may contribute to candidiasis include high amounts of milk, dairy products, and foods with high concentrations of yeast (cheese, peanuts, alcohol).
+Other foods that some practitioners believe may contribute to candidiasis include dairy products and foods with high concentrations of yeast (cheese, peanuts, alcohol).

-The "candida diet" allows no alcohol, no simple sugars, no yeast, and very limited amounts of processed foods.
-It isn’t clear whether the diet actually gets rid of candida or helps people feel better because it is a healthful diet.
+The "Candida diet" allows no alcohol, no simple sugars, no yeast, and very limited amounts of processed foods.
+It is not clear whether the diet actually gets rid of Candida or helps people feel better because it is a healthful diet.

-Alternative therapies use natural antifungals or probiotics ("friendly" bacteria) as well as immune-strengthening therapies to improve the body's ability to keep candida in check.
-There is conflicting evidence about whether eating yogurt with live probiotic cultures every day can help prevent yeast infections, but it certainly doesn't hurt.
-Adding more garlic (fungicidal), nuts (essential fatty acids), whole grains (B vitamins), oregano, cinnamon, sage, and cloves (antifungal spices) to your diet may help avoid yeast infections.
+Alternative therapies use natural antifungals or probiotics ("friendly" bacteria), as well as immune-strengthening therapies, to improve the body's ability to keep Candida in check.
+There is conflicting evidence about whether eating yogurt with live probiotic cultures every day can help prevent yeast infections, but it certainly does not hurt.
+Adding more garlic (fungicidal), nuts (essential fatty acids), whole grains (B vitamins), oregano, cinnamon, sage, and cloves (antifungal spices) to your diet may help avoid a yeast infection.

-- Essential fatty acids -- help reduce inflammation.
-A mix of omega-6 (evening primrose) and omega-3 (fish oil) may be best (2 tbs. oil per day or 1,000 - 1,500 mg twice a day).
-It also helps to reduce animal fats in your diet and increase fish and nuts.
-Some essential fatty acids can increase the risk of bleeding, especially if you take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+- Essential fatty acids.
+Helps reduce inflammation.
+A mix of omega-6 (evening primrose) and omega-3 (fish oil) may be best.
+It also helps to reduce animal fats in your diet and increase your intake of fish and nuts.
+Some essential fatty acids can increase the risk of bleeding, especially if you take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.

-- Caprylic acid (1 g with meals) is another type of fatty acid that may have antifungal properties.
+- Caprylic acid is another type of fatty acid that may have antifungal properties.

-- Propolis, a natural substance created by bees from pine resin, has antifungal properties in test tube studies.
+- Propolis, a natural substance created by bees from pine resin, has antifungal properties according to test tube studies.
 One study in humans showed that a special propolis preparation got rid of oral thrush in people who had denture stomatitis (mouth sores).
-People who are allergic to honey or who have asthma should ask their doctor before taking propolis.
+People who are allergic to honey, or who have asthma, should ask their doctor before taking propolis.
 Propolis may potentially increase the risk of bleeding in people who take blood-thinning medications.

-- Avoid overuse of antibiotics that kill off the friendly bacteria that normally keep candida in check.
-Talk to your doctor about the proper use of antibiotics, when they are needed, and when it may be safe to try alternatives first.
+- Avoid overuse of antibiotics that kill the friendly bacteria that normally keep Candida in check.
+Talk to your doctor about the proper use of antibiotics, when they are needed, and when it may be safe to try alternative remedies first.

 - Garlic (Allium sativum) has antifungal properties.
-Take the equivalent of one clove per day (or one tablet that equals 4,000 - 5,000 mcg of allicin).
-Garlic may increase the risk of bleeding, especially if you also take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+Garlic may increase the risk of bleeding, especially if you also take blood thinners, such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
 Garlic may interact with a number of medications, including those used to treat HIV.

 - The juice of the herb echinacea (Echinacea purpurea) has been shown to help prevent recurrence of vaginal yeast infections.
-Take 2 - 4 ml per day.
 People with autoimmune diseases, such as lupus or rheumatoid arthritis, should not take echinacea.
-Echinacea may interact with a number of medications, so to be safe ask your doctor before taking it.
+Echinacea may interact with a number of medications, so ask your doctor before taking it.

-- Tea tree oil (Melaleuca alternifolia) has antifungal properties in test tubes.
+- Tea tree oil (Melaleuca alternifolia) has antifungal properties in test tube studies.
 In one study, it was effective in treating oral thrush when used as a mouthwash.
-Tea tree oil is toxic if swallowed, and should only be used as a mouthwash under your doctor’s supervision.
+Tea tree oil is toxic if swallowed, and should only be used as a mouthwash under your doctor's supervision.

 - Pomegranate (Punica granatum) gel was shown to be about as effective as miconazole gel in treating oral thrush associated with denture stomatitis (mouth sores) in one scientific study.

-Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies, based on their knowledge and experience, for treating candidiasis.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies based on their knowledge and experience for treating candidiasis.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.
 Some of the most common remedies used for candidiasis include:

 You may help prevent another yeast infection by taking Lactobacillus acidophilus when you take antibiotics, wearing cotton underwear, maintaining good hygiene, and staying at the proper weight.
 Women should avoid douches, except when medically necessary, and vaginal deodorant.